-On a given race day, there are about 20 different men and women's ability classes, most with 10 to 20 participants.
+On a given race day, there are about 20 different men and women's ability classes.
 Awards are given to the top three finishers for each class on every race day.
-The awards are typically glasses or mugs with a MACC logo and trim in gold, silver, or bronze.
+The awards are typically glasses or mugs with a MACC logo.

 Separate courses for different classes